bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 60°
-- 52° dew point
+- 54° dew point
-- Clear
+- Cloudy
-- 80% humidity
+- 74% humidity
 - 8 mph wind
-- 2% cloud cover
+- 85% cloud cover
 - 42 AQI 🟩
 - 2.49 inches of rain in the past 24 hours
+- 0.03 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>